Italian Fever: Plot summary

 Part romance and part mystery, it tells the story of New Yorker Lucy Stark, who travels to Tuscany to wind up the affairs of her late boss – a writer named DV, who has died after falling down a well while staying at a remote villa.
 Lucy's job begins as a grim task, but a series of events and revelations during her stay in Italy start to provide her with an insight into DV, and ultimately help her to gain a greater understanding of herself.

-Clever, pragmatic, capable Lucy Stark is the assistant to a bestselling but remarkably untalented writer named DV, who has spent the last several months in Tuscany searching for inspiration.
-One morning in Brooklyn, Lucy receives a startling phone call: DV is dead, and the circumstances are suspicious.
-Soon Lucy finds herself in Italy, surrounded by mysteries.
-Was DV murdered, or just the victim of his own stupidity?
-Was the ghost story he was writing pure fantasy, or did it hint at a darker reality?
-Is the devastating, married Massimo as dangerously in love with her as she is with him?
+Lucy Stark is the assistant to DV, a bestselling writer who dies under suspicious circumstances while staying in Tuscany, Italy.
+Lucy travels to Italy to investigate his death, looking into whether he was murdered or if his final, unfinished ghost story was connected to a real-world threat.
+During her investigation, she also becomes romantically involved with a married local man named Massimo.